swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ## Security

 The proposed `--checksum` flag provides basic means of verifying Swift SDK bundle's validity.
-As a future direction, we'd like to consider sandboxing and codesigning toolchains included in Swift SDKs running on macOS.
+As a future direction, we'd like to consider sandboxed and codesigned toolchains included in Swift SDKs running on macOS.

 ## Impact on Existing Packages